When CMS Software Such as Drupal is a Threat

 If the attackers are able to find vulnerabilities on these sites, then the corporation could find that several of their critical content management systems is a point for a security flaw that gives an attacker the ability to steal data and take over a web server silently without the site owner ever having any notification that an attacker is lodged in the backend system.

 These errors come from negligence from insiders who fail to update software.
-To learn more about protecting your site from insider threats, check out GateKeeper.
+To learn more about protection from insider threats, check out GateKeeper.